delpanahi/colorbuddy/README.md

 <br> ```python3 app.py``` for **Mac**

 ### Contributors:
-- Delara Panahi
+- Delara Panahi (Frontend & Backend Developer)
-- Catie Austin
+- Catie Austin (Frontend Developer)
-- Elena Goldman
+- Elena Goldman (Frontend & Backend Developer)
-- Natalie Wesseldine
+- Natalie Wesseldine (Frontend Developer)

 ## About Color Buddy:
 **Color Buddy** is a tool that allows designers to understand what their designs may look like to people with various types of colorblindness.
 Through **Color Buddy**, we specifically show designers what their chosen colors look like to people with color vision deficiencies like protanopia, deuteranopia, and tritanopia.

-Once designers input an RGB value, **Color Buddy** will provide a visual of how their inputted color would look to those with protanopia (inablility to see red), deuteranopia (inability to see green), and tritanopia (inability to see blue).
+Once designers input an RGB value, **Color Buddy** will provide a visual of how their inputted color would look to those with protanopia (inability to see red), deuteranopia (inability to see green), and tritanopia (inability to see blue).

 Our **Color Buddy** tool also includes an *About **Color Buddy*** tab, giving users more information about protanopia, deuteranopia, and tritanopia.
 This *About **Color Buddy*** tab aims to bring awareness to colorblindness, encouraging inclusivity.